 Are you Comfortable Living with rats in your home?
 I know I wasn’t when my house had a visit from one of these disgusting rodents!
 Are rats dangerous?
+How dangerous are rats?
 Will they harm you, or harm your health?

-Here are 8 reasons why rats are dangerous, and you should do what you can to get rid of them immediately!
+Are rats dangerous?
+Here are 8 reasons why they are and you should do what you can to get rid of them immediately!

 Before we get started on the ‘are rats dangerous?’ question, let’s have a quick reminder about some of the signs that you have rats in your attic or home: